infinityworks/snow-cannon/README.md

 The remote state bucket and lock table's name are comprised of your project name, this can be updated in `./aws/state_resources/s3/environment/dev/environment.tfvars`.

 To run terraform locally you must have a [valid aws session](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) and [set your `AWS_PROFILE`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
-After authenticating, navigate to `./aws/state_resources/s3` and execute:

 In order to deploy the state bucket, navigate to `./aws/state_resources/s3/` and run: